Probability inequalities and tail estimates for metric semigroups: L evy's equivalence in metric semigroups

 is independent of $a \in \G$.
 Moreover, a set $\G$ is a metric semigroup only if $\G$ is a metric monoid, or the set of non-identity elements in a metric monoid $\G'$.
 This is if and only if the number of idempotents in $\G$ is one or zero, respectively.
 Furthermore, the metric monoid $\G'$ is (up to a monoid isomorphism) the unique smallest element in the class of metric monoids containing $\G$ as a sub-semigroup. \end{prop}

-\begin{remark} If needed below, we will denote the unique metric monoid containing a given metric semigroup $\G$ by $\G' := \G \cup \{ 1' \}$.
+\begin{remark} In the sequel, we denote -- when required -- the unique metric monoid containing a given metric semigroup $\G$ by $\G' := \G \cup \{ 1' \}$.
 Note that the idempotent $1'$ may already be in $\G$, in which case $\G = \G'$.
 One consequence of Proposition~\ref{Cstrict} is that instead of working with metric semigroups, one can use the associated monoid $\G'$ instead.
 (In other words, the (non)existence of the identity is not an issue in many such cases.)
 This helps simplify other calculations.
 For instance, what would be a lengthy, inductive (yet straightforward) computation now becomes much simpler: for nonnegative integers $k,l$, and $z_0, z_1, \dots, z_{k+l} \in \G$, the triangle inequality~\eqref{Etriangle} implies:

 \end{remark}